abezr/pdf-summarize/README.md

 - Uploads and extracted assets are written to the local filesystem (see `UPLOAD_DIR` and `./data/images`); no S3/GCS integration today
 - LLM layer includes OpenAI + Google Gemini providers with quota management and graph-aware prompt templates; set `OPENAI_API_KEY` and optionally `GOOGLE_API_KEY`
 - Redis client exists but is only used in the health check; application caching is not wired yet
-- Not yet in this repo: React/Vite UI, Prometheus/Grafana/OpenTelemetry wiring, evaluation/RAGAS service, OCR/Tesseract, or the local-first SQLite/node-cache stack (those remain design docs)
+- Observability: Prometheus metrics, Grafana dashboards, OpenTelemetry tracing, structured logging with Winston; evaluation/RAGAS service, OCR/Tesseract, local-first SQLite/node-cache stack remain design docs

 ---